 U.S. Senate passes one coronavirus aid package while working on another

 The U.S. Senate overwhelmingly passed legislation on Wednesday providing billions of dollars to limit the damage from the coronavirus pandemic through free testing, paid sick leave and expanded safety-net spending.
-The bill, which was backed by President Donald Trump, now goes to him to be signed into law.
-Congress and the White House are discussing additional stimulus measures that could cost more than $1 trillion.
+President Donald Trump signed the bill into law, and Congress and the White House are discussing additional stimulus measures that could cost more than $1 trillion.

 Lawmakers in the Republican-led Senate largely set aside their ideological divisions, passing the legislation by a bipartisan vote of 90-8, with all "no" votes coming from Republicans.
 The Democratic-controlled House of Representatives also passed the bill by an overwhelming bipartisan margin last Saturday.
 The exact cost has not been tallied, but the congressional Joint Committee on Taxation estimates that the sick leave and family leave provisions alone would cost $105 billion.